 Regardless of the method for stem cell donation, recipient prognosis significantly improves, whereas life expectancies for individuals unable to receive stem cell therapies deteriorates.25 Among a sample of adult patients with previous blood cancer who became cancer-free two years after transplantation, after transplantation, the probability of five-year survival was 89%.
 Additionally, for the patients who remained disease-free, rate of survival 20 years after transplantation was estimated at 80.4%.26

 The long-term health benefits of stem cell transplants, compared to those of the non-transplant alternative, are substantial, but they are unfortunately unattainable for many patients.
-Given that the number of Canadian patients in need of unrelated donors is only increasing, we hope that our review, with its examination of the low overall risks associated with stem cell donation and the promising outcomes for recipients, dispels potential fears associated with the procedure and inspires individuals to register as stem cell donors.
 In fact, the number of patients in need of unrelated donors is only increasing in Canada.27 We hope that our review outlining the low overall risks associated with stem cell donation and the promising outcomes for recipients of stem cell therapies dispels potential fears associated with donation procedures and inspires individuals to register as stem cell donors.

 Written by Alexander E. Anagnostopoulos, Owen Baribeau, Ali Eshaghpour, Yujia (Julia) Guo, Anna Lee & Owen Dan Luo